Professors

 Week 7

-Lecture: The Cold War in the Pacific: China, the West and remembering the Korean ‘police action’.
+Review: The Cold War in the Pacific: China, the West and the Korean ‘police action’

 For next week read: ‘The Korean War, a ‘Forgotten Conflict that Shaped the Modern World’ Liam Stack, New York Times, January 1, 2018.